Snow Emergency

 The City of Revere, acting through its Chief Executive Officer, Mayor Patrick Keefe, is a HUD Community Development Entitlement Community in the Federal Community Development Block Grant Program (CDBG) and is required to submit a PY 2026 (July 1, 2026 - June 30, 2027) Annual Plan detailing its planned use of funds.
 The City of Revere expects to receive approximately $680,000.00 for its PY 2026 CDBG Program.
 At this time, the exact appropriation has not yet been determined by Congress.

-An important part of this process is obtaining public input and comments.
-The Department of Planning and Community Development (DPCD) will hold the public hearing on Tuesday, February 17, 20256, at 5:30 p.m. in the City Hall Council Chambers at 281 Broadway, Revere, MA 02151.
-At this public hearing, the DPCD will describe the goals and objectives as well as the eligible uses of funds for the PY 2026 Annual Plan.
-The City will also describe the process of submitting proposal forms to interested parties, agencies, and organizations.
-At this hearing, the city will report on progress on the objectives, goals, and projects under the FY 2025 Annual Plan.
+The Department of Planning and Community Development (DPCD) hosted a public hearing on Tuesday, February 17, 20256, at 5:30 p.m. in the City Hall Council Chambers at 281 Broadway, Revere, MA 02151.
+At this public hearing, DPCD described the goals and objectives as well as the eligible uses of funds for the PY 2026 Annual Plan.
+At this hearing, the city will reported on progress on the objectives, goals, and projects under the FY 2025 Annual Plan.
 Formal proposals for the use of funds excluding public services in the PY 2026 Annual Plan will be accepted by the DPCD until March 17, 2026, at 4:00 p.m.
+You can access the public service application here.
+Please contact Julie DeMauro at jdemauro@revere.org if you have questions about the application process.

 Section 3 Resources